 This can block the passage of bile and can very well lead to surgical jaundice.
 Then the bile flow is obstructed completely and can cause infection.
 The stone can further travel down and block the pancreatic duct also causing pancreatitis.
 Once the stone descends down, a simple treatment becomes complicated requiring more than 2 procedures.
 This can cause an emergency situation with a high mortality rate.

-In that process, the gallbladder removal (Cholecystectomy), is also performed to prevent future occurrence of gallstones.
+In that process, the removal of gallbladder surgery is also performed to prevent future occurrence of gallstones.
 A procedure called ERCP is done through which common bile duct stone is removed and a stent is placed inside the common bile duct to maintain the free flow of the bile.
 Hence jaundice comes down.
-After this gallbladder removal is performed either immediately or after the patient has recovered from this procedure based on the factors like patient’s age, jaundice level.
+After this surgery is performed either immediately or after the patient has recovered from this procedure based on the factors like the patient’s age, jaundice level.

 Gangrene of the Gallbladder

 This is one of the gallbladder diseases that happens if the blood flow to the gallbladder stops.
 Usually, it starts with gallbladder getting infected because of gallstones.
 The severe infection combined with other co-morbid conditions like diabetes, results in gangrene of the gallbladder.

 A condition that is relatively rare in occurrence.
 Since the gallbladder is attached to the liver, the cancer spreads easily to the liver.
-The removal of gallbladder is the best option to get rid of gallbladder cancer.
+The removal of the gallbladder is the best option to get rid of gallbladder cancer.

 Sometimes there is a growth or a lesion that appears like a pimple on the inner walls of the gallbladder.
 They are normally small and benign causing no harm but sometimes can develop as cancer if the polyps become larger.
-Usually they are detected using an ultrasound.
+Usually, they are detected using an ultrasound.
 If several polyps are found in the ultrasound imaging, usually the gallbladder is removed (Cholecystectomy).
 Sometimes an ultrasound image can show polyps occurring along with gallstones.
-In this case anyways the gallbladder removal is done by laparoscopic surgery.
+In this case, anyways the removal of the gallbladder is done by laparoscopic surgery.